 \section{Problem Scenarios}

-Two case studies are conducted to evaluate the performance of the proposed semantic trajectory generation framework: onboard a free-flyer robotic testbed and a fault-tolerant spacraft proximity operation scenario.
-This section describes the problem formulation for each scenario and the detailed procedure for dataset generation.
+Two case studies are conducted to evaluate the performance of the proposed semantic trajectory generation framework: a free-flyer robotic testbed and a fault-tolerant spacecraft proximity operation scenario.
+This section describes the problem formulation for each scenario and the detailed procedure of dataset generation.